willding123/Shift-Equivariant-Vision-Transformers/README.md

 ## validation

 Pre-trained weights can be supplied to eval.py to evaluate the performance, consistency, and robustness of the models.
+You can download our pretrained model checkpoints from [this Google Drive folder]( https://drive.google.com/drive/folders/193u1uxb-pWS-JeeqbG1T0MZDVXSVVqfp?usp=share_link).

 Some common arguments are:

 ```
-model : model name
+model : model name [vit, polyvit, twins, polytwins]
 data-path : path to dataset
-model_card : path to model card
+model_card : model card from timm
+pretrained_path : path to the pretrained checkpoints folder
+ckpt_num: which checkpoint to use in the pretrained checkpoints folder
+write_csv: whether output a csv file
+random_affine: evaluate images under random affine transformation
+crop: evaluate images under cropping
+flip: evaluate images under flipping
 ```

 ```